Best cheap gaming PC deals today

 Our gaming setups are categorized into three clear tiers: entry-level, sweet spot, and luxury.
 The sweet spot, nestled within the $1,000 to $2,000 price range, is where you'll encounter numerous gaming systems that deliver exceptional value.
 However, regardless of your budget, we aim to ensure you get the most bang for your buck.

-Today, we're seeing frequent deals on systems using Nvidia's RTX 40-series cards, and there are also some great discounts on PCs making use of the Super variants.
+Next-gen graphics cards are now with us but we're still seeing some great deals on systems using Nvidia's RTX 40-series cards, many of which are still well worth the money.
 But if you want more guidance, check out our picks for the best gaming PCs.
 It'll give you a good idea of how the rigs we've spotted on sale stack up in terms of performance.

 What does 'price watch' mean?